-- (a) All columns shall be either round or square in section. - (b) All columns shall be spaced at regular intervals and shall create openings which are square or vertically proportioned.
+- (a) All columns shall be either round or square in section. - (b) All columns shall be spaced at regular intervals to the greatest extent possible, and shall create openings which are square or vertically proportioned.
 (See Figure 405.14.G.4.b) - (c) Columns should always support a structural spanning element, such as a beam, arch, or entablature.
 (See Figure 405.14.G.4.c) - (d) Columns shall always be positioned so that the outside edge of the beam, arch, or entablature above aligns with the neck of the column.
 (See Figure 405.14.G.4.d)